GSA/emerging-technology-atlas/pages/artificial-intelligence-resources.md

 ***

-<a href="https://dupress.deloitte.com/dup-us-en/focus/cognitive-technologies/artificial-intelligence-government-summary.html">Artificial Intelligence in Government</a> "...Can “smart” technology make government, well, smarter?
-It’s already happening: Through AI-based applications, developers are looking to transform the public sector by automating tasks and much more.
-But for optimal gain, agencies must make tough choices about where and how to introduce new technologies..."
+<a href="https://dupress.deloitte.com/dup-us-en/focus/cognitive-technologies/artificial-intelligence-government-summary.html">Artificial Intelligence in Government</a> - A Deloitte Insights resource on AI-based applications and automation. (non-government link, not endorsed)

 <a href="https://ash.harvard.edu/files/ash/files/artificial_intelligence_for_citizen_services.pdf">"Artificial Intelligence for Citizen Services and Government.
 Hila Mehr, Harvard Ash Center Technology & Democracy Fellow, August 2017"</a> - A Harvard Kennedy School Ash Center resource on potential future cases of AI in government, including improving citizen feedback and services. (non-government link, not endorsed)